 EAP is a strictly confidential program offered at no cost to employees, and eap counselors assist employees, spouses, and dependents living in the home.
 Should the EAP counselor recommend additional services outside EAP, the counselor will help clients understand costs of these services and any available insurance benefits.
 Counselors are knowledgeable about community resources and may assist clients in accessing community resources when needed.

-EAP offers a broad range of services at no charge to GHS employees, spouses/partners, dependents (as appropriate) and adult children until they turn 26.
+EAP offers a broad range of services at no charge to Prisma Health employees, spouses/partners, dependents (as appropriate) and adult children until they turn 26.
 Our counselors will be happy to answer any questions you may have about services at EAP.